 Although millions of tax returns are successfully e-filed every year, some returns simply can't be e-filed or keep getting rejected even though there's really nothing wrong with them.

-Returns cannot be e-filed if they:
+Returns can't be e-filed if they:

 - Contain overrides